jdegoes/lambdaconf-2014-introgame/README.md

 ## Monads

-As you've [probably heard](http://en.wikipedia.org/wiki/Monad_(functional_programming)), monads are a "functional design pattern" that come up a lot when you're writing purely functional code.
+As you've [probably heard](http://en.wikipedia.org/wiki/Monad_(functional_programming)), monads are a "functional design pattern" that come up a lot when you're writing purely-functional code.

 There's a good reason for their ubiquity: monads encapsulate the essence of *sequential computation*.

 In C, statements are executed one after another.
-"Do this, then do that."
+Do this, then do that.

-In purely functional programming, there are no "statements".
+In purely-functional programming, there are no "statements".
 Instead, there are just declarations (which you can think of as rewrite rules) and expressions, which yield values.

-In this context, "do this, then do that" is represented very differently.
-That representation is *monadic*.
+In the purely-functional context, "do this, then do that" can be nicely represented using monads.

-Monads have two methods that obey some laws:
+Monads have two functions that obey [some laws](http://en.wikipedia.org/wiki/Monad_(functional_programming)#Monad_laws):

- 1. A `point` method to "lift" a value into the monad (e.g. for the `List` monad, `point` is the singleton constructor `_ :: Nil`; it lifts an individual value into a list).
+ 1. A `point` method to "lift" an ordinary value into the monad.
+For example, for the `List` monad, `point` is the singleton constructor `_ :: Nil`.
+It lifts an individual value into a `List`.
- 2. A `bind` method (called `flatMap` in Scala).
+ 2. A `bind` method to produce the *next* computation from the value of the *current* computation (called `flatMap` in Scala).
+For the `List` monad, this is just `List.flatMap(f: A => List[B]): List[B]`, and it calls `f` on every element to obtain lists of a different type, then merges all those lists into one list.

-The `flatMap` method is what encapsulates sequential computation, and you can see this fact just by looking at the type signature:
+The `bind` / `flatMap` function encodes sequential computation, and you can see this fact just by looking at the type signature:

 ```scala
 def flatMap[A, B](value: M[A])(f: A => M[B]): M[B]
 ```

+The first parameter is the monad.
+In Scala, if the `flatMap` method were defined on the monad itself, then you wouldn't pass it explicitly, but I've included it in the type signature for clarity.

+The second parameter is a function that takes a value of type `A`.

-Look at the 2nd parameter that you pass to `flatMap`: it's a function that takes a value of type `A`.
+From looking at the type signature, you know that in order for `flatMap` to call the function you pass, `flatMap` first has to produce a value of type `A`.

-In order for the implementation of `flatMap` to call your function, it first has to produce a value of type `A`.
-Since `flatMap` works for all types (it's *polymorphic* in type parameter `A`), it can't produce one out of thin air!
+Since `flatMap` works for all types (it's *polymorphic* in type parameter `A`), it can't just produce a value of type `A` out of thin air!

 Instead, to get a value of type `A`, `flatMap` first has to "evaluate" `M[A]` (where the meaning of "evaluate" depends entirely on the monad).

-Thus, `M[A]` represents a computation that might yield a value of type `A` (where a container, such as `List`, is a trivial kind of computation).
+Thus, `M[A]` represents a computation that might yield a value of type `A`.

-That is the essence of sequential computation: `flatMap` is prevented by its type signature from calling the function `f` before it produces an `A`.
+This is the essence of sequential computation: `flatMap` is prevented by its type signature from calling the function `f` before it produces an `A`!

-Monads are how a lot of purely functional programs handle stateful and effectful computations.
+Monads make it easy to handle state, effects, and lots of other things in a purely-functional way.
+We'll take a look at effectful monads to show how that's done.

 ### Exercises